lcn2/timeout/README.md

 # timeout

-run a command and timeout after a period of time
+Run a command and timeout after a period of time.

 # To install